razzdrgn/shuttle-cch23/README.md

 ## Day 0 (Implemented Nov 30, 2023)

 Returns 200 and a fun xmas message at the root endpoint.
-Returns 500 and a silly boonus message at the /-1 endpoint
+Returns 500 and a silly bonus message at the /-1/error endpoint

 ## Day 1 (Implemented Dec 01, 2023)